-On that note: In chapter 40 of his book Isaiah translates the business of making room for the King into dirty road construction (Isaiah 40:3-5):
+In chapter 40 of his book, Isaiah translates the business of making room for the King into hands-on road construction (Isaiah 40:3-5):

 “Listen!
 It’s the voice of someone shouting,

 ‘Clear the way through the wilderness

 For the Lord!

 Fill in the valleys,

 Straighten the curves,